 The larger play area is great for adults and gives you a lot more control over where the puck travels.
 Because the puck has to travel over a larger distance, you have a little more time to react, and can therefore execute more precise movements.

 Your hands will be flying all over your end of the table, increasing the challenge and making it easier to score goals, not to mention how much more fun it all gets.

-But not everyone has the space for such a large table.
+But not everyone has the space in their game room for such a large table.
 There are some compact models that measure as little as 5 feet diagonally.
-Not only are they space saving, but these compact tables are much more enjoyable for children to use.
+Not only are they space-saving, but these compact tables are much more enjoyable for children to use.

 Quick Tip: Air hockey is a game of precision.
 If you want to show your opponent what you’ve got, it’s important to make sure that the table is stable and secure.
-We always recommend that the table has some kind of built in levelling system.
+We always recommend that the table has some kind of built-in leveling system.

 For regular or aggressive games, we’d recommend a table where the legs are tapered slightly outwards.
 This gives the table a nice stable stance.
 If you lean on or bump it, it’s not going to cause the table to shift and move.

 Traditionally, scoring has always been done manually with Air Hockey Tables.
 Due to the fast-paced nature of the game, it can be hard to keep track.
 Plus, you’ll often encounter a scenario where the puck is traveling so fast that it bounces right back out of the goal area.
 For this reason, we always recommend an air hockey table with a digital scoring system built right in.
 This makes the game more fun and engaging since you won’t have to focus on keeping track.